xkeshav29/redesign-poc/README.md

 ```
 3. Each module encapsulates the logic to complete

-Eg: [IdVerificationModule](src/model/IdVerificationModule.java) contains logic to send the id to 3rd party on completion.
+Eg : [IdVerificationModule](src/model/IdVerificationModule.java) contains logic to send the id to 3rd party on completion.
 ```
 If tests for all modeules are in place, changes to any module completion will not affect other modules.
 ```